quasiris/qsf-integration/README.md

 - all

 - by default multiple searchFilter values for one property are connected by OR
-- to change the logic: searchFilter.name.operator=AND
+- to change the logic: searchFilter.name.filterType=AND